- COLLEGE REQUIREMENTS

 - Preparatory courses should be taken as soon as possible to avoid future sequencing problems.

-- Additional information about the exam can be found at the UNL math website.
+- Additional information about the exam can be found at the Math Placement website.

 NBR 3: The Study of Scientific Methods and Knowledge of the Natural and Physical World (ACE 4)